joalla/discogs_client/docs/source/fetching_data.md

 ## Using {meth}`~discogs_client.models.PrimaryAPIObject.fetch` to get other data

-You can use the {meth}`~discogs_client.models.PrimaryAPIObject.fetch` method to get any data from an object/resource, including data that may not be accessible via the objects properties.
+You can use the {meth}`~discogs_client.models.PrimaryAPIObject.fetch` method to get any data from an object, including data that may not be accessible via the objects properties.

 An [authenticated Client object](authentication.md) is required.
 To understand the Discogs API, see the [Discogs API documentation](https://www.discogs.com/developers/) or use the community [Postman collection](https://github.com/leopuleo/discogs-postman) to test the API.